sjsu-library/unionist/_items/unionist--text-0258.md

 article.type:
 volume: '1'
 issue: '32'
-transcription: "<p>  FAST.—His Excellency, Governor Edwards, has appointed the 28<br>
+transcription: "<p>  FAST.—His Excellency, Governor Edwards, has appointed the 28<sup>th</sup>
-  \ <sup>th</sup>  day of March, to be observed as a day of fasting and prayer, by the people of<br>  this State.<br></p><p>Governor of CT, Henry W. Edwards</p>"
+  \ day of March, to be observed as a day of fasting and prayer, by the people of<br>
+  \ this State.<br></p><p>Governor of CT, Henry W. Edwards</p>"
 scholarlyNotes:
 commentary: This was a common practice of the time.
-What is unclear is if the Burleigh brothers intended to point out the hypocrisy of the Connecticut officials in this case.
+What is unclear is if the Burleigh brothers intended to point out the hypocrisy of the Connecticut officials, particularly Gov. Edwards, in this case.
 relatedPeople: Henry W. Edwards
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0258
 relatedText:
 relatedTextIssue:
 filename: